romanjosephgallardo/romanjosephgallardo/README.md

 ## **Hey there!** 👋

-I'm **Roman Joseph Gallardo**, a Computer Engineering student based on Philippines.
+I'm **Roman Joseph Gallardo**, a Computer Engineering student based in the Philippines.
 I'm currently learning Web Development and Data Structures.

 • 🎓 Student learning programming